rohanbhateja0/cstk-fastlane/docs/pages/for-developers/component-development/ai-prompts/templates/core-requirements.md

 - Identify conditional logic requirements
 - Plan semantic class usage

-### 3. Follow Content SDK Patterns
+### 3. Follow Contentstack Patterns
-- Use `useSitecore()` instead of JSS patterns
+- Use CMSLink and CMSImage for media and links
-- Implement proper page mode detection
+- Add Live Preview editable tags
-- Use Content SDK field components
+- Handle locale properly
-- Handle Design Library mode appropriately
+- Use proper TypeScript interfaces

 ### 4. Follow Implementation Patterns
 - Use the provided patterns for width, layout, and typography